Clinical intervention reference

 Peer-review process

-INTERVX SYSTEMS® is designed to become a central reference layer for interventions.
-We hold no affiliations or endorsements with any commercial companies or higher degree research institutions.
-For the foreseeable future, our primary objective is to build an independent, unbiased, and clinically-focussed resource that serves the clinician.
+INTERVX SYSTEMS® references specific companies, devices and instrumentation in technical breakdowns, however, we hold no affiliations or endorsements with any commercial companies or higher degree research institutions.
+For the foreseeable future, our primary objective is to build an independent, unbiased, and clinically focused resource that serves the clinician.

 A continually maintained blend of modern technologies for speed and traditional web architecture for accessibility and reliability.